Dassault Falcon 7X

 The Dassault Falcon 7X is a large-cabin, 5950 nmi range business jet manufactured by Dassault Aviation.
 Unveiled at the 2001 Paris Air Show, its first flight took place on 5 May 2005 and it entered service on 15 June 2007.
 The Falcon 8X, first delivered on 5 October 2016, is derived from the 7X and has an extended range of 6450 nmi made possible through engine optimization, aerodynamic refinements as well as an increase in fuel capacity.
-The 8X and the Falcon 900 are the only trijets still in production, as of 2025.